ricmmartins/azure-automation/README.md

 ![nsg](images/nsg.png)

-## Publishing and scheduling the runbook exection
+## Publishing and scheduling the runbook execution

 Now let's publish the runbook so we will be able to set their schedule.
 Go to the **Automation Account > Process Automation > Runbooks**.
 Then select the runbook called **Stop-Nginx** then click to edit: